-The alternative trail is called East Mesa Trail.
+The alternative route to Observation Point is called East Mesa Trail.

 Now you may find online info about the East Mesa trail or East Rim trail also closing, but when I asked the local who told me about it and the ranger at the welcome station to Zion about it, they did tell me it’s still open.

 Apparently, there’s multiple trail heads in East Mesa to reach and the one I’ll be showing you is legal to access.

 Just in case, ask whichever ranger you talk to when entering Zion National Park if it’s available.
 The ranger I got was a bit “aloof” to the whole thing until I asked him about the specific trail, to which he said “Oh yeah, yes it’s accessible”.